 Many advertisers hope viewers will click their ad – but that's not always the main goal.
 Maybe you just want a lot of people to see your ad.
-In that case, bidding by cost-per-thousand-impressions (CPM) is a good way to go.
-With CPM bidding, you bid for your ad based on how often it appears on the Google Display Network.
-You set the max amount that you want to pay for ads, whether they're clicked or not.
+In that case, bidding by cost-per-thousand viewable impressions (vCPM) is a good way to go.
+With vCPM bidding, you bid for your ad based on how often it appears in a viewable position on the Google Display Network.
+You set the max. amount you want to pay for viewable ads, whether they're clicked on or not.

-Why use CPM bidding
+Why use vCPM bidding

-Some people prefer CPM bidding because they want to be able to set a maximum amount that they'll pay for each impression, instead of for each click.
+Some people prefer vCPM bidding because they want to be able to set a maximum amount that they'll pay for every time that their ad can be seen, or each viewable impression, instead of for each click.

-A quick comparison of CPM and CPC bidding
+A quick comparison of vCPM and CPC bidding

 We'll get into a few more details below, but here are some of the basics:

-|CPM bidding||CPC bidding|
+|Viewable CPM bidding||CPC bidding|

 |Consider using this if:||You care more about your ads being viewed than about clicks generated||You care more about clicks|

-|Bid:||Maximum amount that you're willing to spend for 1000 impressions||Maximum amount that you're willing to spend for 1 click|
+|Bid:||Maximum amount you're willing to spend for 1000 viewable impressions||Maximum amount that you're willing to spend for 1 click|

-|Actual amount charged:||No more than what’s needed to rank higher than the advertiser immediately below you||No more than what’s needed to rank higher than the advertiser immediately below you|
+|Actual amount charged:||No more than what’s needed to rank higher than the advertiser immediately below you.
+You don’t pay for any impressions that were not viewable.
+What does "viewable" mean?||No more than what’s needed to rank higher than the advertiser immediately below you|

-How CPM and CPC bids compete
+How vCPM and CPC bids compete

 Ads with different bid types can compete for the same Display Network placements.

-To keep things fair, when CPC and CPM ads compete for the same Display Network placement, the two types of ads are compared apples-to-apples on how much they're effectively willing to pay for the impression.
-With a CPM ad, the max.
-CPM bid represents how much the advertiser is willing to pay for each 1,000 impressions; with a CPC ad, Google estimates how many clicks the ad might receive in 1,000 impressions to get the comparison.
+To keep things fair, when CPC and vCPM ads compete for the same Display Network placement, the two types of ads are compared apples-to-apples on how much they're effectively willing to pay for the impression.
+With a vCPM ad, the max viewable CPM bid represents how much the advertiser is willing to pay for each 1,000 viewable impressions; with a CPC ad, Google estimates how many clicks the ad might receive in 1,000 impressions to get the comparison.

-How to use CPM bidding
+How to use vCPM bidding

-Text ads using vCPM bids can have a special edge: when they win a placement, they're sometimes given the entire ad space, rather than sharing the space with other text ads.
+Text ads using vCPM bids can have a special edge: when they win a placement, they're always given the entire ad space, rather than sharing the space with other text ads.
 That makes them more likely to be noticed.

-You can set your max CPM bid in a couple of ways.
+You can set your max viewable CPM bid in a couple of ways.
 Let's say that you sell flowers, and you've set up an ad group with keywords like roses, daisies and tulips.